Chaduke/paddles_balls_blocks_walls/README.md

 The original inspiration for this project came from a game I found many years ago (20 maybe?) called "Block", programmed by a Japanese developer that went by the name of "Kenta".
 It's basically a Breakout / Arkanoid clone but with a TON of FUN features!

 I recently dug up the original game on "Wayback Machine" and tried to play it on my modern system but no dice!
-Luckily and thankfully with the help of programming genius Nathan Baggs the game is now playable again, and now I can study it's ways and try to somewhat faithfully re-create its magic.
+Luckily and thankfully with the help of programming genius Nathan Baggs the game is now playable again, and now I can study its ways and try to somewhat faithfully re-create its magic.

-This repository will serve as both a learning hub for those who wish to get a closer look at how I'm accomplishing this task, as well as a way to check on my progress.
+This repository will serve as both a learning hub for those who wish to get a closer look at how I'm accomplishing this task, and as a way to check on my progress.

 At the current stage it is being written in Python and uses the fantastic game library LibSGD.